formula123/flyingACE/README.md

 - PlaneLayer: Plane Layer, Interactive layer of the game.
 - PlaneUserData: The datastruct defined by myself.
 Recording the some paramater of enemy plane, like HP and others.
 - UFOLayer: This Layer is actived by some sprcific conditions, now, this layer is used for some gift with buffs, like enhance the bullet or get the big bomb.
+- UFOUserData: The data structure recording the kind of UFO gift.

 ---